THE Q-W-E-R-T-Y CONCEPT

 26 oz. wine bottle

 40 hour work week

 (See: Psychiatrix interpretation of these standards).

-The PRO argument: Standards are an essential, common language in commerce, science, and technology.
+On the Pro Side: Standards are an essential, common language in commerce, science, and technology.

-The CON argument: Standards have perpetuated erroneous information and hamstrung innovation.
+On the Con Side: Standards have perpetuated erroneous information and hamstrung innovation.

 Almost all keyboards use the Q-W-E-R-T-Y layout, named for the six letters above the resting position of the left hand...assuming you're not a one-finger pecker.